hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 This implementation is more expressive than the previous one.

-Using this mechanism — _observer_ pattern for asynchronous programming — we ask for something, adn we don't need to wait during its processing.
-Instead we do a subscribe to the response event, so we get notified when the response comes.
+Using this mechanism — _observer_ pattern for asynchronous programming — we ask for something, and we don't need to wait during its processing.
+Instead, we do a subscribe to the response event, so we get notified when the response comes.

-This pattern and mechanism is widely used in Angular.
-So its a good point to understand it.
+This pattern and mechanism are widely used in Angular.
+So it's a good point to understand it.